Migrating from GitHub Actions to CNB

 - name: npm test

-to pull repository code - In CNB, workflows pull repository code by default without explicit declaration.
-See pipeline grammar-Repository Configuration for detailed configuration.
+actions/checkoutto pull repository code - CNB: Repository code is pulled by default without explicit declaration.
+See syntax guide-Repository Configuration for details

 GitHub Actions Format